numba/numba/docs/source/reference/envvars.rst

    *Default value:* ``no_color``.
 The type of the value is ``string``.

+.. envvar:: NUMBA_DISABLE_PERFORMANCE_WARNINGS

+   If set to non-zero the issuing of performance warnings is disabled.
+Default is zero.

 .. envvar:: NUMBA_DEBUG

    If set to non-zero, print out all possible debugging information during